 Middle stage: ongoing patent prosecution costs

 With a nearly 90% chance of receiving an Office Action in a utility patent application, you should expect and budget for responding to rejections.
-Recent patent statistics indicate an average of almost two Office Actions in each utility patent application.
-Keep in mind that this average would include abandoned cases where the applicant gave up.
+Recent patent statistics indicate a median of approximately four Office Actions to reach a granted utility patent application.
+Keep in mind that this median would include cases across various technology centers which vary widely in the Office Actions per Grant (OGR) ratio.
 Perhaps a more relevant metric would be the Office Actions per grant ratio, which varies widely.

-Therefore, it is entirely possible that you may have to deal with three or more Office Actions if you choose to keep fighting against challenging claim rejections or difficult patent examiners.
+Therefore, it is entirely possible that you may have to deal with four Office Actions if you choose to keep fighting against challenging claim rejections or difficult patent examiners.

 The cost of responding to a patent Office Action ranges from $900 to to $2,800.
 The price of an Office Action response depends on these factors: